-Since 2007, the Leadership Development Fellowship (LDF) has provided leaders from the Middle East and North Africa (MENA) region with the opportunity to complete training in civic engagement, social entrepreneurship, and leadership.
-Emerging civic engagement and social entrepreneurship leaders across sectors from the MENA region will participate in a 5-stage, 12-month LDF Fellowship to identify innovative ways to address social and economic challenges in local communities.
+Since 2007, the Leadership Development Fellowship (LDF Fellowship) has provided leaders from the Middle East and North Africa (MENA) region with the opportunity to complete training in leadership, civic engagement, and social entrepreneurship.
+Emerging civic engagement and social entrepreneurship leaders across sectors in the MENA region can participate in a 5-stage, 12-month Fellowship to identify innovative ways to address social and economic challenges in local communities.
 The LDF Fellowship is funded by the U.S. Department of State’s U.S.-Middle East Partnership Initiative (MEPI) and implemented by World Learning.

-This is an intensive civic engagement and social entrepreneurship fellowship and selected candidates are expected to fully participate in each stage of the fellowship.
-Starting in 2020, the LDF Fellowship will take place over 12 months and include 5 stages:
+The LDF Fellowship is an intensive civic engagement and social entrepreneurship fellowship, and selected candidates are expected to fully participate in each stage of the LDF Fellowship.
+The LDF Fellowship will take place over 12 months and include 5 stages:

-- Stage One: Fellowship begins with two weeks of in-person workshops and trainings in the U.S. with World Learning and Duke University focused on: studying the systems that contribute to societal challenges; building effective partnerships for social change; and developing inclusive and equitable interventions.
+- Stage One: Fellowship begins with 10 days of in-person workshops and trainings with World Learning in partnership with Duke University focused on: studying the systems that contribute to societal challenges; building effective partnerships for social change; and developing inclusive and equitable interventions.

 - Stage Two: Fellows refine interventions and complete exercises that provide local focus on systems analysis, inclusive interventions, building partnerships, and other acquired tools and knowledge from Stage One.

-- Stage Four: Over six months, Fellows apply the lessons of the LDF Fellowship and report on results to strengthen their ongoing civic and social entrepreneurial activities.
+- Stage Four: Over 6 months, fellows apply the lessons of the LDF Fellowship and report on results to strengthen their ongoing civic and social entrepreneurial activities.
 During this stage, Fellows may apply for small grants or technical assistance.

-- Stage Five: In the twelfth month, the Fellows reconvene for three days to learn and share the impact of their LDF experience.
+- Stage Five: In the final month, fellows reconvene for a 3-day virtual event to learn and share the impact of their LDF experience.

 - English Fluency: Applicants must have strong written and oral English proficiency and be able to function comfortably in English-speaking academic and professional environments.
 All U.S.-based activities are conducted in English.

-Applicants for both tracks must meet the following eligibility criteria:
+For both tracks, applicants must meet the following criteria:

 - Professional Experience: Applicants must have at least five years of professional work experience in a relevant field.

-- Civic Engagement and/or Social Entrepreneurship Experience: Applicants must have a minimum of five years of relevant Civic Engagement and/or Social Entrepreneurship experience.
+- Civic Engagement and/or Social Entrepreneurship Experience: Applicants must have a minimum of five years of civic engagement and/or social entrepreneurship experience.

 - Academic Background: Applicants must have a bachelor’s degree.

-- Arabic Fluency: Applicants in both tracks must able to function comfortably in Arabic-speaking academic and professional environments.
+- Arabic Fluency: Applicants in both tracks must be able to function comfortably in Arabic-speaking academic and professional environments.
 Almost all virtual activities are conducted in Arabic.

-- Full Participation: Applicants must be willing and able to participate fully in all five stages of the LDF Fellows will travel out of the MENA region for two weeks at the beginning of the LDF Fellowship to the U.S., for three weeks to either the U.S. or Tunisia during Stage Three, and again for three days at the end of the LDF Fellowship.
+- Full Participation: Applicants must be willing and able to participate fully in all five stages of the LDF Fellowship.
+Fellows will travel to a location to be determined for 10 days during Stage One and for 3 weeks to either the U.S. or Tunisia during Stage Three.

-- Application: Applicants must have the capacity and ability to apply the knowledge and skills gained throughout the LDF.
+- Application: Applicants must have the capacity and ability to immediately apply the knowledge and skills gained throughout the LDF Fellowship.

 Please see the Frequently Asked Questions page here for common questions: https://mepi.state.gov/leadership/faqs/.

-For the latest updates and announcements, please visit the LDF Fellowship Facebook Page: https://www.facebook.com/LDFFellowship or MEPI’s Facebook page: https://www.facebook.com/USMEPI.
+For the latest updates and announcements, please visit the LDF Fellowship Facebook page: https://www.facebook.com/LDFFellowship or MEPI’s Facebook page: https://www.facebook.com/USMEPI.